 Capo Bianco

 From the large car park, next to the Archaeological Area of Eraclea Minoa, you’ll walk in a southwest direction, towards Spiaggia di Capo Bianco.
 Following along the coast, you’ll find there are two adjacent trails to follow.
-You’ll notice a well-worn dirt track and a newer well-defined pebbled trail.
+You’ll notice a well-worn dirt track and a newer, well-defined pebbled trail.

 The main difference is that the well-worn, less-defined dirt trail, takes you closer to the edge of the cliffs.
-So, if you take this trail you’ll have to exercise caution as you near the cliff’s edge.
+So, if you take this trail, you’ll have to exercise caution as you near the cliff’s edge.
 By taking this trail, you’ll enjoy better views of the coast as you near Capo Bianco.
 Eventually, you’ll get a glimpse of the magnificent White Cape.

 From Capo Bianco, you’ll enjoy mindblowing views of the water.
 From the top of the cliffs, you can walk down to the beach called Spiaggia di Capo Bianco.
 Again, be careful as you walk down the cliffs.
-We don’t recommend scrambling down the corner’s edge of the cliffs.
-A little further north of the corner of the White Cape, you’ll find easier trails to descend that are levelled and easier to walk down.

-Spiaggia di Capo Bianco (Capo Bianco Beach)
+Spiaggia di Capo Bianco

-After finding a safe trail descending the white cliff, you’ll soon reach the sand and pebbles of Spiaggia di Capo Bianco.
 From the base of Capo Bianco, on the beach, the white cliffs really come to life.
 Standing tall above you, the cliffs almost sparkle in the sun!
 Certainly, take your time to explore the base of the incredible white cliffs.

 Spiaggia di Capo Bianco Cave

-Near the base of the White Cape, you’ll also find an immense cave.
-Indeed, we think the cave at Spiaggia di Capo Bianco in Eraclea Minoa is one of the coolest sea caves in Sicily.
 Just be aware, that there are snakes sunbathing near the cave’s entrance.
 It goes without saying that Beck got quite a fright when she almost stood on a black snake.
 Not since our last snake encounter (in Australia), had I seen her so shaken up!

 Once you’ve explored the cave at Spiaggia di Capo Bianco, you’ll continue the coastal walk along the beach.
 When we visited, there were lots of shells, perfect skipping-stone pebbles and, sadly, a bit of rubbish on the beach.
 With the pristine Strait of Sicily to your left, you’ll walk around 800 metres before turning right onto a trail, leading through some flat grassland.